websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-services.md

 ## A Service is Continually Restarting

 Services repeatedly restarting may signal an issue with the [liveness or readiness probes](./self-healing.md) for that service.
-When this happens, you may notice it in the *General* tab of the *Activities* panel, on the Overview for one environment.
+When this happens, you may notice it in the *General* tab of the *Activities* panel, on the Overview for one environment. <!-- Add screenshot if a way to easily reproduce this is available.-->

 Services that are continuously restarting due to a recurring *liveness probe failure*, may not complete start up before the liveness probe triggers a restart.
 If there is a *readiness probe failure*, then the readiness probe has failed to get the appropriate response a number of times in a row (possibly after the service has already fully started).

 To diagnose a service that is continually restarting, we recommend the following steps: